We have one of the largest selections of ski boots on the web, a super knowledgeable staff and expert guides.

 downsize both in length and volume, then work with a bootfitter to make the boots comfortable.
 Note: Expert park

-and pipe skiers often prefer a roomier fit and softer flex in their boots than "traditional"experts.
+and pipe skiers often prefer a roomier fit and softer flex in their boots compared to "traditional"experts.

 When fitting (or skiing) ski boots, we suggest wearing a thin or very thin sock.
 While a thicker sock may be slightly warmer in some instances, the plastic shell and foam in the liner provide lots of insulation, and extra sock thickness between your foot and the boot shell diminishes control and response.
 In general, the best skiers wear the thinnest socks for this reason.